-7. In order to create the key, right click on the right side of the Registry Editor window, and then click on “New” and then click on “DWORD (32-bit) Value“.
+7. To create the key, right-click on the right side of the Registry Editor window, and then click on “New” and then click on “DWORD (32-bit) Value“.

 Name the key as “ServicesPipeTimeout“.

-9. In Edit DWORD (32-bit) Value window, click on “Decimal” to set the base.
+9. In the Edit DWORD (32-bit) Value window, click on “Decimal” to set the base.

 Close Registry Editor window.